leshk0de/celo/README.md

 # celo
-a secret sharing project built on gcp
+a secret sharing app built on gcp microservices.